Lucc24/Lucc33s-bookmarklets/README.md

 ![Screenshot 2023-12-10 204820](https://github.com/Lucc24/Lucc33s-bookmarklets/assets/148596091/3eb1cb32-6da5-4c7e-ab68-b56ca18da449)
 # about the bookmarklets
+# 3d webpages

-the 3d webpage one may be a little jank, works best with a mouse instead of a trackpad
+ It may be a little jank, works best with a mouse instead of a trackpad

+ # page editing

 page editor also retains the font and color of whatever you are editing

+# adblocker

 adblocker may get rid of embed games and such

+# barrel roll

 you can only barrel roll once, you have to refresh the page to do it again

+# car axle client

 car axle client is goated

+# destroying web pages

-destroying web pages is made by kick ass, go check out the website
+destroying web pages is made by kick ass, go check out the website @ https://kickassapp.com

-https://kickassapp.com
+# edpuzzle auto answer

 edpuzzle auto answer has just been updated, lmk if it breaks

+# inspect element

 inspect element does not work on google docs or forms

+# jumpy game

 jumpy game is made by dragonmaster

+# metal pipe

 metal pipe may not make a sound depending on your schools restrictions

+# piano

 the piano... is a piano

+# rename tab

 renaming tab works anywhere

+# snowy page

 dont spam the snowy page unless you want to crash your computer

+# unblocker

 make sure to try both proxies on the unblocker

+# gimkit auto answer

 the gimkit script only allows it to work AFTER you have gone through most or all of the questions, regardless of if you got them right or not.

+# autoclicker

 for some reason, the autoclicker bookmarklet does not work on cookie clicker
 # contact me